KSXGitHub/deno-args/README.md

 Extensible CLI arguments parser for [Deno](https://deno.land) with intelligent TypeScript inference.

-**⚠ Warning:** This project is under heavy development.
+**⚠ Warning:** This project is in an early stage of development.
 Things may break without notice.
 Be sure to specify exact version when use.

 ## TODO